 - For more information on English Proficiency requirements, please see the UConn Graduate School website.

 - For all Ph.D. and M.S. applicants applying for the Spring and Fall 2024 semesters, GRE scores are NOT part of our admissions process and will not be considered.

 - Apply online to the Graduate School at the University of Connecticut.
 It is preferred that you apply online at the UConn Graduate School website.
 The online application fee is $75.

 - Submit official transcripts to the Graduate School covering your entire previous academic work (both undergraduate and graduate).
 It must meet one of the following criteria:

-- A cumulative grade point average of 3.0 for your entire graduate record or
+- A cumulative GPA for their most recent degree of 3.0 or higher for the entire degree, or

 The Graduate School

 - International students must submit English Proficiency scores.
 We cannot make any decisions about your application without this information.
 For the TOEFL, please submit official scores through ETS.
 Our University code is 3915.
 A departmental code is not needed to submit scores.
 Please contact the test center at which you took the IELTS test to request that your scores be sent to the University of Connecticut.
 To send PTE scores, please login to your PTE account and follow the directions for sending your scores through their portal.